Shirley Manson: Charity and philanthropy

 In 2008, Manson became involved with The Pablove Foundation, a charity founded by Dangerbird Records head Jeff Castelaz, whose son Pablo succumbed to cancer the following year.
 Castelaz, whose family Manson had befriended in the 90s, had asked Manson to sing "Life on Mars?" at their sons' memorial.
 Funds raised for The Pablove Foundation fund pediatric cancer research and educational and quality of life programming for families dealing with childhood cancer.
 Manson reformed Garbage to contribute an exclusive track, "Witness to Your Love", to a charity album for the Foundation, and signed a Pablove poster for auction on eBay.
 Manson also hosted a fundraiser headlined by the Silversun Pickups, and performed acoustically on-stage at a second fundraiser with Butch Vig and Laura Jane Grace (for a rendition of "Witness...") and with Greg Kurstin (for a cover of Pablo's favourite song, David Bowie's "Life on Mars?").

-In 2010, Shirley Manson donated two hand-decorated T-shirts to Binki Shapiro's (of the band Little Joy) online charity auction "Crafts for a Cause" to raise money for victims of the 2010 Haiti earthquake.
+In 2010, Manson donated two hand-decorated T-shirts to Binki Shapiro's (of the band Little Joy) online charity auction "Crafts for a Cause" to raise money for victims of the 2010 Haiti earthquake.
 The two T-shirts raised a total of $1522.00, which was donated to the Artists for Peace and Justice organisation.

-In January 2015, Manson headlined Pablove 6, the sixth-annual fundraiser for the Pablove Foundation.
+In 2015, Manson headlined Pablove 6, the sixth-annual fundraiser for the Pablove Foundation.
 She made a special appearance with Chicago-based David Bowie tribute band Sons of the Silent Age, featuring Matt Walker and Chris Connelly.

+The Jump with Shirley Manson

+From 2019 to 2021, Manson hosted the music podcast The Jump with Shirley Manson, co-produced by Mailchimp Presents and Little Everywhere, with executive producers Dann Gallucci, Jane Marie and Hrishikesh Hirway.
+In each episode, Manson interviewed a guest musician about a defining song that represented a breakthrough in the artist's own career and “the moments in an artist’s career where they decide to take a leap into something new.”
+Three seasons of the podcast were produced, for a total of 28 episodes.
+Discussing the future of the podcast, Manson is unsure whether the show will be renewed for a fourth season.
+Manson credits the show for the personal growth of her as an artist and an interviewer.
+Some episodes of the show also directly inspired the writing and production of songs of Garbage's seventh studio album, No Gods No Masters.